letieu/git-branch-killer/README.md

 ## How to Use

-1. Clone the Git repository where you want to delete branches or download the script (`remove.mjs`) to your local system.
+1. Clone the Git repository or download the script (`remove.mjs`) to your local system.

 2. Run the script using `zx` in your repository's root directory.
 For example: